PAINTINGS

 Mariano Fortuny (1838–1874) was a Spanish painter known for his detailed historical and Orientalist scenes.
 Influenced by his travels in Morocco, he combined rich color with precise technique.
 Though his life was short, he played a key role in 19th-century Spanish art.

-Raimundo DE MARZADO
+Raimundo DE MADRAZO

 Raimundo de Madrazo (1841–1920) was a Spanish painter known for his elegant portraits and genre scenes.
 Trained in Madrid and Paris, he painted with refined detail and a polished, academic style.
 His work often depicted fashionable women and interiors, capturing the grace and luxury of 19th-century high society.